 Nowadays, long-range wireless transmissions are used mostly for best-effort traffic.
 On the contrary, [IEEE802.1TSN] is used for critical flows using Ethernet devices.
-However, IP enabled technology is required to interconnect large areas, independent of the PHY and MAC layers.
+However, we need an IP enabled technology to interconnect large areas, independent of the PHY and MAC layers.